WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Ultimate Sideloading Guide

 ### Part [1/4] Installing the Configuration Profile
-1. Go down to [Downloads](#downloads) and click on the link, then click on Downloads, then Configuration Profiles and then click on WSF's Configuration Profile
+1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select WSF's Configuration Profile
 2. Click on Download, and the profile should be imported into settings automatically
 3. Now, open settings and go to General > VPN & Device Management and install the downloaded profile
-4. The DNS should now automatically be enabled
+4. The DNS should now automatically be enabled, this also installs a WebClip for easy access to my website
 5. Continue onto [Part 2](#part-24-installing-esign) if you want to install ESign

 ### Part [2/4] Installing ESign